EOEPCA/iam/docs/admin/installation/installation.md

 allow separating the TLS configuration from the actual route definitions.

-Note that the `iam-bb` Helm chart can create the routes for Keycloak, OPA and Identity API automatically.
-However, the TLS configuration must still be provided separately, because it heavily depends on the environment.
+Note that the `iam-bb` Helm chart can create the EOEPCA realm as well as the routes and clients for Keycloak, OPA and Identity API automatically as far as desired.
+Alternatively they can be configured manually.

+Note, however, that the TLS configuration must always be provided manually, because it heavily depends on the environment.

-Finally, some further manual configuration need to be done in Keycloak:
+Finally, some further manual configuration may need to be done in
-* Create realm (mandatory)
-* Create OPA client (required for OPA route)
-* Create Identity API client (required for Identity API route)
+Keycloak:

-* Configure GitHub as IdP (optional)
+* Configure GitHub as IdP
+* Configure further IdPs
+* Configure e-mail handling

 ### TLS Configuration